Skip to Main Content

 systemctl restart prometheus

-Refer to the following configuration file content.
-Please change client_ip
+Refer to the following configuration file content, please modify the client_ip to the AutoMQ observable data exposure address:

 # My Global Config